We’re committed to encouraging positive family influences.

 Aaban is committed to safeguarding and protecting children and adults from abuse and neglect, and there are Safeguarding Arrangements in place to protect the most vulnerable children and adults in our area.
 We will not tolerate abuse or neglect in any form (either of service users, employees or anyone connected with the service) and where abuse is suspected, or witnessed, then we will take immediate action.

 After each inspection, the CQC produces a report highlighting what works well, and what aspects of the hospital’s service needs improvement.
-With our facilities – as with all others – this regulation helps us to understand how well we’re meeting the needs of our service users, and encourages a constant improvement in the quality of our care.
+With our facilities – as with all others – this regulation helps us to understand how well we’re meeting the needs of our young people, and encourages a constant improvement in the quality of our care.

 Medication can be an important part of treatment, as determined by a trained psychiatrist.
-Before any of our service users begin a course of medication, we take care to educate them in the possible risks and side effects; these will be explained in detail by our psychiatrists if any such course is suggested.
+Before any of our young people begin a course of medication, we take care to educate them in the possible risks and side effects; these will be explained in detail by our psychiatrists if any such course is suggested.